 The Best Training Drills in FIFA 22 Career Mode

-Training is a big part of Career Mode in FIFA 22, whether you like to play as a manager or as a player.
+Training in FIFA 22 is a big part of Career Mode, whether you like to play as a manager or as a player.

 If you’re playing as a manager, you’ll need training to keep your players fresh and match-ready throughout the season.
 If you’re playing a career with your player, training is one of the best ways to get XP, level up, and improve your skills.